ANT 100 HUMAN ORIGINS

 Prerequisite: ANT 100.
 An overview of the major developments in human culture as inferred from the archaeological record.
 Past cultures of hunter-gatherers, the first farmers, and early civilizations will be described as well as their legacy for the modern world.
 Offered summer odd years.

-ANT 330 PACIFIC ISLANDERS
+ANT 330 INDIGENOUS HAWAIIANS

 ANT 332 GENDER AND ARCHAEOLOGY